1. Home

 While every pharmacist within a hospital is constantly making clinical decisions and recommendations based on his or her extensive schooling and experience, a clinical pharmacist is usually a pharmacist who is embedded within the treatment team and is making decisions and recommendations in real-time.
 These are the pharmacists who provide direct patient care.
 Many clinical pharmacists are categorized as patient care pharmacists or advanced patient care pharmacists, depending on their experience and advanced credentials.

 Clinical pharmacists typically have completed one or two years of residencies and/or have achieved a specific board certification.
-This is not a typical position that a new graduate would be qualified for, but it is certainly something that you could work towards.
-If you are interested in pursuing a career as a clinical pharmacist at a hospital, choosing the right pharmacy schools is critical.
+This is not a typical position a new graduate would be qualified for, but it is certainly something you could work towards.
+Choosing the right pharmacy schools is critical if you are interested in pursuing a career as a clinical pharmacist at a hospital.
 To give an example of the type of specializations a clinical pharmacist may possess, look no further than the variety of sub-specialties for a second-year pharmacy resident (PGY2).

 A pharmacist can specialize in their second year of residency in the following areas: cardiology (the heart), clinical pharmacogenomics (the relationship between medication and an individual’s genetic material), critical care (the intensive care unit), emergency care, geriatric care (care for the elderly), administration and leadership, infectious disease, internal medicine, investigational drug services (experimental medications), medication safety, neurology (headache, seizures, or stroke), oncology (cancer), palliative care (end of life or hospice care), pediatrics (babies, infants, and children), informatics (the relationship with pharmacy and technology), psychiatry (behavioral health), and solid organ transplant (heart, lungs, kidney, liver, etc.).